 At Avatar for example, we ask clients to supply any brand collateral, fill out a design questionnaire and offer a design call with one of our Web designers to make sure we fully understand a particular company brand.
 We ask clients to supply logos, publication ready text and images, but we also offer optional services to assist with Web writing and image finding.

 Q5: What ongoing costs are typically involved with having a Web site?

-You will need to pay for your domain name (for example, www.domainname.co.nz ), which costs approximately NZ$35 per year.
-You will also need to pay for hosting costs, which start from approximately NZ$35 per month, depending on the service you want.
+You will need to pay for your domain name (for example, www.domainname.co.nz ), which costs approximately NZ$30 per year.
+You will also need to pay for hosting costs, which start from approximately NZ$10 per month for a basic hosting package.
 Shop around and make sure you are happy with the quality of the hosting, back up, security, statistics and the level of support service you’ll receive before you sign up.

 If you can update your Web site yourself using Web editing software, your costs in keeping the site updated will be minimal.
 If not, check with your Web design company as to what they charge for updates or which software they recommend you have.